bus-stop/terminus/README.md

 # Contributing

-Terminus is a 100% community driven project, there are no dedicated developers or support, this means if you have a feature request or a bug report, aside from filling an issue report you can help the Terminus project by submitting a pull request or help out with support.
+Terminus is a 100% community driven project, there are no dedicated developers or support, there are a number of ways you can contribute to Terminus.
+Checkout our [CONTRIBUTING.MD](https://github.com/bus-stop/terminus/blob/master/CONTRIBUTING.md)

-We are looking for and need users that can develop to survive, please check out our code and help out where you can...
+We are looking for and need contributors that can also develop, in order to survive as a project, please check out our code and help out where you can...

-Thank you.
+Thank you for your consideration.

 ## Install
 Ready to install?